Spell Blitz Review Information

 Sure I could use powerups as well to even things out.
 But now I have to spent coins.
 I might even need to buy coins.
 Of course, this is good for the game developers, and I know that is what they want.

-Spell Blitz Feels Pay to Win
+Spell Blitz Is Pay to Win

 A competitive game should be fair, and everybody needs to have the same exact start.
+The moment somebody can beat me by spending more money, even if only for a leaderboard that is pay to win.

 For example, the system in Wordament is a perfect example of a fair competition based multiplayer word game.